cschurz98/code_competition/README.md

 ## License

-This project is provided for learning / demo use.
-Add a `LICENSE` file to specify a license if you want to change this.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

+You are free to copy, modify, and redistribute the code and assets, provided you:

+- Give appropriate credit (attribution) to the original author; and
+- Do not use the project or its contents for commercial purposes.

+See `LICENSE` for the full license text and details: https://creativecommons.org/licenses/by-nc/4.0/

 ---